Nursing Home Care Vs. In Home Care Services In La Jolla, CA

 Studies show that 90 percent or more of seniors would prefer to stay in their own home, but most family caregivers are not trained medical professionals and few are skilled at providing daily living support.
 Challenges become even more intense when seniors require end of life support.

-What Differentiates Nursing Home Care from In Home Care?
+What Differentiates Nursing Home Care From In Home Care Services?

-Thankfully, there is another option: in home care.
+Thankfully, there is another option: home care.
 In home care services– as the name suggests – are professional care provided in a senior's home instead of in or at an institution.
 With in-home care, seniors are able to remain as independent as possible without giving up the comforts and conveniences of home.
 When considering in-home care versus a nursing home; however, family members should carefully weigh the pros and cons.

 For example, a nursing home provides round-the-clock medical support.
 Most senior service providers, such as Comfort Keepers, provide round-the-clock support, but not every location is able to provide private duty nursing services, which limits available medical care.
 If specialized medical care is essential for safety, and nursing support is not available, then nursing home care may be the safest and most viable option for care.

 On the other hand, if seniors do not require advanced medical care, a move to a nursing home may create more stress and anxiety than it is worth.
 Research consistently verifies that seniors who are able to age in place are statistically happier and healthier than those who are not.
 Further, in the event of an injury or illness, recovery at home is not just faster, but the risk of hospital readmission is significantly decreased when seniors recuperate at home.